autogluon/autogluon-bench/README.md

   5. Make sure you have the proper permission to download the dataset.
 If running in `AWS mode`, we support downloading from the S3 bucket specified as `DATA_BUCKET` in the `agbench run` configuration under the same AWS Batch deployment account.

   Please refer to [here](https://github.com/autogluon/autogluon-bench/tree/master/sample_configs/dataloaders) for more examples.

+Adding custom metrics is similar as adding data loaders.
+Internally, we convert the custom metrics into an [AutoGluon Scorer](https://auto.gluon.ai/stable/tutorials/tabular/advanced/tabular-custom-metric.html) using the `autogluon.core.metrics.make_scorer` function.
+Follow these steps to set up:
+  1. Create a folder under the working directory, e.g. `custom_metrics/`
+  2. Create a metrics script, `custom_metrics/metrics.py` which has a function defined that returns a metrics score.
+  4. Add `custom_metrics` in the `agbench run` configuration, where `metrics_path`, `function_name` are required.
+Aditional arguments can be added for the [make_scorer](https://github.com/autogluon/autogluon/blob/a33cc0e084c82cb207c6b98b13b49c1a377f3f0d/core/src/autogluon/core/metrics/__init__.py#L333-L335) function.

+  Please refer to [here](https://github.com/autogluon/autogluon-bench/tree/master/sample_configs/custom_metrics) for more examples.

 ## Run benchmarks on AWS